terri3li/tlc-productivity-finalproject/README.md

 - These points are tracked on the profile page and used to unlock achievement badges and site themes

 Rewards/Treat Yourself
 - On the main page there is an option to hit a 'Treat Yourself' button.
 This pulls a random value from an array of rewards.
-Personalized rewards can be plugged into the array on the Profile page to give the user a more personalized experience
+Rewards can be plugged into the array on the Profile page to give the user a more personalized experience

 Mongo Database:
 - Info from Auth0 Login is used to create a Mongo user which holds all of the current daily, weekly and monthly to do tasks alongside the users custom rewards and task completed count